What are Cookies?

 not in your live page.

 Chrome (and other Chromium based browsers, like Brave and Arc) allow you to control whether specific sites can set third-party cookies.
-With their plan to soon disable all third-party cookies, it may be helpful to allow your site to set third-party cookies:
+With their plan to soon disable all third-party cookies, it may be helpful to allow your site to set third-party cookies:- In the URL bar, go to

 chrome://settings/cookies